kljoao/Responsive-Project/README.md

 # First-Responsive-Project

-This is my first responsive project, i'm working on it approximately 4 hours.
+This is my first responsive project, i've been working on it approximately 4 hours.

 No Edits.